ajramos/cloud-certs/gcp-pcne-cert.md

     - Gated ingress: Controls inbound traffic to the cloud.
     - Gated ingress and egress: Controls inbound and outbound traffic between hybrid and multi-cloud environments.

+## Configuring Hybrid Spokes and Router Appliances

+Network Connectivity Center enables site-to-site data transfer and connectivity to on-premises or other clouds primarily through **Hybrid Spokes**.
+These spokes leverage existing connectivity options like Cloud VPN and Cloud Interconnect, or specialized Router Appliance instances.

+### 1. Creating Hybrid Spokes (VPN or Interconnect)

+-   **Concept:** A hybrid spoke in NCC represents your connection to an external network (on-premises or another cloud) via Cloud VPN or Cloud Interconnect.
+-   **Prerequisites:**
+    *   An existing, functioning HA VPN connection (with its tunnels and BGP sessions via Cloud Router) OR
+    *   An existing, functioning Cloud Interconnect (Dedicated or Partner) with VLAN attachments and associated BGP sessions via Cloud Router.
+-   **Creating the Spoke:**
+    1. Navigate to Network Connectivity Center in the Google Cloud Console.
+    2. Select or create an NCC Hub.
+    3. Add a new spoke, selecting the hybrid spoke type.
+    4. Choose the VPN tunnels or Interconnect VLAN attachments that will form this spoke.
+    5. The Cloud Router associated with these VPN/Interconnect resources will manage BGP route exchange with the NCC hub.
+-   **Route Exchange:** Routes learned from the on-premises network via these hybrid spokes are imported into the NCC hub's route table and can be re-advertised to other VPC spokes connected to the same hub (subject to hub routing policies), enabling transitive routing.

+### 2. Creating and Using Router Appliance Instances (RAs)

+-   **Concept:** A Router Appliance (RA) spoke in NCC uses a Compute Engine VM instance that functions as a BGP speaker to connect an external network (typically on-premises or another cloud via VPN/Interconnect not directly managed by NCC) to the NCC hub.
+    *   This VM runs routing software (e.g., from a third-party vendor available on Google Cloud Marketplace, or a custom routing setup like FRR).
+    *   The RA instance establishes BGP sessions with the NCC hub and with your on-premises router.
+-   **Use Cases for Router Appliances:**
+    *   Integrating third-party SD-WAN solutions with GCP via NCC.
+    *   Custom routing logic or policies that are not natively supported by Cloud Router.
+    *   Connecting networks where direct VPN/Interconnect spoke creation is not suitable.
+    *   Enabling site-to-site data transfer where the RA acts as a gateway and BGP peer for the external site.
+-   **Creating a Router Appliance Spoke:**
+    1.  **Deploy the Router Appliance VM:** Launch a Compute Engine VM and install/configure the necessary routing software.
+Ensure it has an interface in the VPC network that will connect to the NCC hub.
+    2.  **Configure BGP on the RA VM:** Set up BGP peering from this VM towards the NCC hub (Google provides BGP peering IPs on the hub for RA spokes) and towards your on-premises/external router.
+    3.  **Create the RA Spoke in NCC:**
+        *   In NCC, add a new spoke of type "Router Appliance".
+        *   Specify the VM instance acting as the RA.
+        *   Provide the BGP peering details for connecting the RA to the NCC hub (e.g., link-local IPs, peer ASN for the hub side).
+-   **Site-to-Site Data Transfer:** Once the RA spoke is configured and BGP sessions are up (RA-to-Hub and RA-to-OnPrem), routes are exchanged.
+The RA instance then forwards traffic between your on-premises network and other networks connected to the NCC hub (like VPC spokes), enabling site-to-site data transfer.

+**Data Transfer within NCC:**
+-   Data transfer between VPC spokes connected to the same hub is generally free within the same region, but cross-region costs apply.
+-   Data transfer involving hybrid spokes (VPN, Interconnect, RA) will incur standard egress/ingress costs associated with those underlying products, plus any NCC data processing fees if applicable.

 ## Example Use Cases

 - Centralizing connectivity between multiple VPCs and on-premises networks.
 - Simplifying management of hybrid and multi-cloud architectures.
 - Enabling transitive routing between VPCs (which is not possible with VPC peering alone).

 ## Reference